 - Here, you can enable Second Chance management on your KnowBe4 account, adding the Second Chance tab to the top of your screen.

-- See: Second Chance Installation Guide
+- For more information, see our article: Second Chance Installation Guide

 Days Shown on Overview Page